IIIF/website/source/_posts/2021-03-04-new_editors.md

 ## More about the IIIF Editorial Committee

 The [IIIF Editorial Committee](https://iiif.io/community/editors/) works in collaboration with community groups to propose new technical specifications and to update existing ones.
-The Technical Review Committee (TRC) enables the timely review of these proposals.
+The [Technical Review Committee (TRC)](https://iiif.io/community/trc/) enables the timely review of these proposals for the community.